 The COMPASS is the University newspaper, published bi-weekly during the fall and spring semesters by a student staff, under the supervision of an advisor from the Department of Communication.
 It represents a voice of the student body and publishes current news on campus life.

-The MARTIAN, the University yearbook issued each fall, records all phases of University life.
-Staff applications for The COMPASS are made to the Chair of the Department of Communication.
-Applications for The MARTIAN are made to the Director of Public Relations.
+The MARTIAN, the University yearbook, records all phases of University life.

+Staff applications for The COMPASS and The MARTIAN are made to the Chair of the Department of Communication.

-UNIVERSITY GOVERNANCE AND ADMINISTRATION
+PERSONNEL

 BOARD OF TRUSTEES